ionic-team/ionic-io-docs/cli/crosswalk.md

 Removing Crosswalk
 ###

-`ionic broswer remove crosswalk` - This will remove the Crosswalk web view and revert the project back to use standard Android webviews.
+`ionic browser remove crosswalk` - This will remove the Crosswalk web view and revert the project back to use standard Android webviews.